 “If the U.S. government does not have a solid case to make against Russia, then the origins of Russiagate, and its subsequent predominance of U.S. political and media focus, are potentially even more suspect,” Maté wrote to conclude his analysis.
 “Given that allegation’s importance, and Mueller’s own uncertainty and inconsistencies, the special counsel and his aides deserve scrutiny for making a “central allegation” that they have yet to substantiate.”

 Maté, who went into further detail exposing the questionable nature of the Mueller report in his exposé, is far from a right-wing demagogue.
 He is a journalist who writes for the left-wing magazine, The Nation and formerly hosted Democracy Now, a popular progressive talk show.
-This liberal journalist’s exhaustive take-down of the Mueller report and its flimsy premises show that Trump is correct that the entire investigation was an “illegally started hoax.”
+This liberal journalist’s exhaustive take-down of the Mueller report and its flimsy premises show that Trump is correct in his characterization of the investigation as an “illegally started hoax.”

 Bypass Tech Censorship!